 The road is rather steep and bumpy in parts but is passable by non-four-wheel drive vehicles in dry weather.
 The western end joins Utah State Route 261 shortly before its 1,200-foot (370 m) ascent up Cedar Mesa at Moki Dugway, while the eastern end starts nine miles (14 km) from the town of Mexican Hat along U.S. Route 163 and heads north, initially crossing flat, open land and following the course of Lime Creek, a seasonal wash, before turning west toward the buttes and pinnacles.
 In addition to the gravel road, the area is also crisscrossed by off-road dirt trails.

 WHAT TO KNOW ABOUT VALLEY OF THE GODS:

 Time: 1-3 hours, but plan to stay MUCH longer.

 Fuel: There is fuel at Mexican Hat, UT.
 Just 9 miles away..

 Water: Plan to bring more water than you anticipate requiring.
 Anticipate more than one gallon of water per person per day, especially in summer months.

 Permits: No permits are required.

-Other considerations: Rainy weather makes the roads incredibly slick and sometimes impassable.
+Other considerations: Rainy weather makes the roads incredibly slick and often impassable.
 Check with BLM Monticello Field Office for weather and conditions updates.